 Did you suffer a workplace injury?
-If you were injured at work, you may be entitled to workers’ comp benefits.
+If you were injured at work, you may be entitled to Workers’ Compensation benefits.
 All too often, however, employees make mistakes that hamper their case.

-Workers’ Comp mistakes include failing to report the injury, failing to follow a doctor’s orders, posting too much information on social media, and giving official statements to insurance companies.
+Workers’ Compensation mistakes include failing to report the injury, failing to follow a doctor’s orders, posting too much information on social media, and giving official statements to insurance companies.
 With that, there are other crucial errors you must avoid.

 Read on if you want to make your case airtight.